Larqqa/Vagrant-Lamp-stack/README.md

 This tool is also used and tested on Windows 10, so expect issues on other OS:s.

-You have to add this folders path to your `path` environment variable by hand, if you want to run the commands without adding the whole path.
+You have to add this folders path to your `path` environment variable by hand, if you want to run the commands without addingg the whole path.

 ### Using the tool